MushroomMaula/fastapi_login/README.md

 from fastapi_login import LoginManager manager = LoginManager(app)
 ````
-For the example we will use a dictionary to represent our user database.In your
+For the example we will use a dictionary to represent our user database.
+In your
-application this could also be an database like sqlite or Postgres.
+application this could also be a real database like sqlite or Postgres.
 It does not
 matter as you have to provide the function which retrieves the user.

 ````python
 fake_db = {'johndoe@e.mail': {'password': 'hunter2'}}
 ````

 Now we have to provide the ``LoginManager`` with a way to load our user.
+The
+`user_loader` callback should either return your user object or ``None``

 ````python
 @manager.user_loader